redgeneLauren/HTMLcourse-sample/Content/EdittedQuestionsBasicPageStructures.q.md

 /// type=SS, answer=[3]

 Execute the program.
-What is the output?
+What is its output?

-- Welcome to HTML
-    <p>Lesson1: Basic Page structure of HTML</p>
+- Welcome to HTML <p>Lesson1: Basic Page structure of HTML</p>

 - Welcome to HTML, Lesson1: Basic Page structure of HTML

+- <h1>Welcome to HTML</h1> <p>Lesson1: Basic Page structure of HTML</p>

 - <h1>Welcome to HTML</h1>
-    <p>Lesson1: Basic Page structure of HTML</p>

-- <h1>Welcome to HTML</h1>

-- <p>Lesson1: Basic Page structure of HTML</p>
-    <h1>Welcome to HTML</h1>
+- <p>Lesson1: Basic Page structure of HTML</p> <h1>Welcome to HTML</h1>

+/// type=SS, answer=[2]

 What is the purpose of the `<!Doctype html>`?

+- It does not have any purpose.

+- It defines the type of document.

+- It is the documentation of HTML.

+- It is the portal for saving files.

 - It serves as the comment section of HTML.

-- It is the portal for saving files.

-- It is the documentation of HTML.

-- It defines the type of document.

-- It does not have any purpose.

 /// type=SS, answer=[2]

 On line 2, what does the `<html>` tag indicate?

-- It tells the browser how to structure a text document.
+- The end of an HTML document.

 - The beginning of an HTML document.

+- Contains information about the page.

 - Specifies the content to display on the web page.

+- It tells the browser how to structure a text document.

+/// type=SS, answer=[1]

+On line 10, what does the `</html>` tag indicate?

 - The end of an HTML document.

+- The begining of an HTML document.

 - Contains information about the page.

-/// type=SS, answer=[4]

-On line 10, what does the `</html>` tag indicate?

-- Contains information about the page.

 - Specifies the content to display on the web page.

 - It tells the browser how to structure a text document.

-- The end of an HTML document.

-- The begining of an HTML document.

 /// type=SS, answer=[2]